For RD8 MKII MODS, go here.

-Final buss summing and that phase inversion question
+Final buss summing and that phase inversion thing

-The different busses (dry, wet fx, inverted dry fx, and external audio in AKA “return” signal) are summed at C17 and a final op-amp stage (IC3).
+Okay, now stuff gets brainy….
+The different busses (dry, wet fx, inverted dry fx, and external audio in AKA “return” signal) are summed at C6 and an op-amp stage (IC3).
 After passing C14, the mix then goes through your main level pot and is sent to the jack board output, where it goes through a final opamp and then leaves the RD8.
-Sadly, the resulting main mix is phase-inverted under certain conditions.
-(Actually, phase-inversion is a misnomer here since technically, the polarity of the signal is flipped, yet I lazily keep writing the wrong term 🙂 In practical terms, this means that parts of the signal can cancel each other out when using an indidivual instrument out and the main mix together, especially in the hat/cymbal section.
-(Imagine you feed the same signal into your mixing desk, and the polarity of one of these two channels is flipped – you have one signal pulling the speaker cone out and one signal pulling the speaker cone inwards with the same force.)
-Here is some visual documentation using screenshots from Jscope.
+With all that mixing and whatnot there is one draw mentioned oftentimes by users, namely, that the polarity of the main instrument mix as heard at the main output is inverted in relation to the single instrument output jacks. in practical terms, this means that parts of the signal can cancel each other out when using an indidivual instrument out and the main mix together, especially in the hat/cymbal section.
+If you dislike this and don’t want to solder, you have two options: either use the headphones output as a main out (just use a normal TS cable) or send all instruments to FX and keep the wave designer on but the filter off.